samsepi0x0/GoogleBeginnerQuest/Quest1/README.md

 #  Novosibirsk - Chemical plant

-This is the first challenge of the Google Quest 2021.
+This is the first challenge of the Google Beginner Quest 2021.

 ### Challenge Description:
   You have now investigated the chemical plant.
 Nothing seemed to be out of the ordinary, even though the workers acted somewhat passive,